omegavic01/IPR_Repo/README.md

-Additional Features: If the following has been added in the disposition field of the IPR sheet.[add, del, ignore, dup, leaf] This script will run a separate function and create separate import sheets for each.
+Additional Features: If the following has been added in the disposition field of the IPR sheet.[add, del, ignore, dup, leaf] This script will run a separate function and create separate import sheet for each.

 Summary:  For the first run of this script you will want to update ddi_api_call value to True.
 This will take the network views from the input file and query DDI for its data.
-Once done, update the ddi_api_call to false.
+Once done, update the ddi_api_call to False.
 Then run the script again.
 The script will then perform a diff between the raw data and the input file.
-If there are cells within a row that is different from what has been listed from the raw data file.
+If there are cells within a row that are different from what has been listed from the raw data file.
 It'll be stored for the output file based on the matching import criteria.
-Please refer to the manual for csv imports if you have questions on why you would need to do a merge versus an override.
+Please refer to the manual for csv imports if you have questions on why you would need to do a merge versus override import, etc.